 Once you’ve found your home, your lender will work with you to get your loan approval and complete the steps needed to close on a loan if you’re approved.

-What Else Should I Know About The Certificate Of Eligibility?
+What Else Should I Know About The VA Certificate Of Eligibility?